 They match at 13.6 cMs, and with a segment this size, it’s more likely to be able to find who the common ancestor was.
 Or is?

 How can the Matching Segment Search tool help you?

 While there are probably more applications than I can think of for this article, here are a few ways that the tool can help you in a very concrete way.
 Using those clusters of people that you see on your results (as show in the image above), you can really start to piece together the information that is held in your DNA.

-Here’s an example of what you could learn from this tool:
+Below, find examples of what you could learn from this tool.

 Example of how Matching Segment Search tool can be used to research trace ethnicity

 My husband has about 90% Native American DNA, and his highest European percentage is Irish.
 Depending on the ethnicity estimate that you want to believe, he is between 4%-12% Irish.

 I tend to be more conservative, and assume that it is on the lower side.
 When it comes to “trace” ethnicity, or a low confidence ethnicity, there are two ways that you could have inherited it:

 - One ancestor who had a high percentage of the trace ethnicity (even if it wasn’t 100%)

 - A few ancestors who had a moderate amount of that ethnicity